blueo/mamc-site/site/services-and-events/index.md

     Mount Albert.
 This service usually lasts about one hour and is followed by a shared morning tea.</p>"
 - template: content-block
-  title: Sunday School
+  title: Children at MAMC
-  content: "<p>The young people of Mount Albert Methodist are led by three women who
+  content: "<p>The young people of Mount Albert Methodist are led by volunteers who
-    bring their various creative gifts to illustrate Christian principles of good living and character to children who range in ages from 6 months to 15 years old.
-    The tenets of Christianity are offered to the children, who can make their own choices in consultation with their parents regarding what it should mean to them.
+    bring their various creative gifts to illustrate Christian principles and texts to children from 0 to18 years of age.
+The tenets of Christianity are offered to the children, who can make their own choices in consultation with their parents regarding what these should mean to them.
 The children regularly lead church services, and design their contributions themselves guided by the Sunday School teachers.
-We enjoy music, and sing Christian songs- usually accompanied by guitar.</p>"
+    Younger children are able to play in the crèche area with puzzles, books, and colouring-in equipment during the first half of the service, and then all go out to their activites during the second half.
+These activities are held both together and divided into Senior, Junior, and Infants classes.
+Nappy change facilities are located in the unisex bathroom in the church foyer.</p>"
 footer_title: ''
 footer_address: ''
 footer_address_link: ''